Roy Smith (1980s pitcher)

-Le Roy Purdy Smith is a former professional baseball pitcher and executive.
+Le Roy Purdy Smith (born September 6, 1961) is an American former professional baseball pitcher and executive.
 He played all or part of eight seasons in Major League Baseball from 1984 until 1991.
 He has served as a scout for the New York Mets.

 Playing career

 Smith was drafted in the 3rd round of the 1979 Major League Baseball Draft by the Philadelphia Phillies.
 After three seasons in the Phillies' farm system, Smith and two other players, were traded to the Cleveland Indians late in the 1982 season for pitcher John Denny.

 After another season and a half in the minors, he made his major league debut on June 23, 1984, against the Seattle Mariners, a game in which he also picked up his first major league win.

 Smith split 1985 between the major and minor leagues once again, then was traded in the following off-season to the Minnesota Twins in a four-player deal.
 He continued to shuttle between the majors and minors for three more seasons before finally making the majors to stay in 1989.
 He had his best season that year, going 10–6 with a 3.92 ERA.
 He would fall to 5–10 with an ERA nearly a run higher the following season, and was released.

 Smith pitched one more season in the majors for the Baltimore Orioles in 1991.
-He continued to pitch in the minors until 1993, when he finally retired.
+He continued to pitch in the minors until 1993, when he retired.